alamin-karno/flutter-crisp-chat/README.md

 minSdkVersion 21
 ```

-Add Crisp authority and path to your FileProvider in `AndroidManifest.xml` (if any)
+Add Crisp authority and path to your FileProvider in `AndroidManifest.xml` (If your app declares a FileProvider in its AndroidManifest.xml)

 ```html
 <provider android:name="androidx.core.content.FileProvider"